Triathlon power meter comparison showing pedal-based crank-based and spider-based options

 Read More (2016 IM Championship)

-Wahoo ELEMNT cycling computer integrated with Best Bike Split race day power plan
+Wahoo ELEMNT Integration with Best Bike Split

 The Wahoo ELEMNT integration with Best Bike Split completed the vision of truly data-driven race day execution — taking a physics-based power plan built around your FTP, CdA, and course profile and delivering it directly to your cycling computer for real-time pacing guidance.